Whistleblower Lawyer in Washington DC

 The most famous whistleblower cases involve awards that have ranged in the millions of dollars.
 Still, most whistleblowers, even the most famous, often wait until they are in a serious bind to call an attorney.
-Most whistleblowers don’t realize they may be entitled to a reward until long after they have raised the red flag at their work, and suffered dire professional consequences that can also impact their personal lives.
+Most people don’t realize they may be entitled to a reward until long after they have blown the whistle at work, and suffered dire professional consequences that can also impact their personal lives.
 They usually don’t consider their own needs prior to reporting fraud internally.
 Thus, they usually seek out help only after they have been fired or are about to fired for reporting the fraud to their boss.
 This is why obtaining the services of a dedicated DC whistleblower attorney is important.
-Your attorney can explain that even if you have already been terminated, you still have the right to take action as a False Claims Act whistleblower.
+Your attorney can explain that even if you have already been terminated, you may still have the right to take action as a False Claims Act whistleblower.
 Whistleblower cases, however, can become complicated quickly.
 They can involve state and federal law, government regulations, and special procedures.
 The cases usually also require complicated negotiations with both government officials and private defendants.
 It is more than likely any serious whistleblower case will need to draw upon the comprehensive legal experience a full-service law firm can provide.